Frequently Asked Questions

 Once you are accepted into The DPT Program at Hunter College, you may contact the financial aid office at Hunter College, where detailed information is available.
 Hunter College participates in all New York State and Federal financial aid programs.
 Applicants seeking financial aid should complete the Free Application for Federal Student Aid (FAFSA) for the upcoming academic year as soon as possible after January 1st in the year you are seeking admission.
 Be sure to indicate the Hunter College ID code (TBA) on your application.

 The Physical Therapy program does hire students approved for Federal Work-Study.
 However, scholarships are not available at this time.
-To be eligible for financial aid during the summer of the first year of the Program, students can register and pay for an additional one-credit Weighted Instructional Unit (WIU).
-Combined with the required courses, this will provide summer students with full-time status, and allow them to be eligible for financial aid.
 Students must follow all instructions and sign the required promissory note before funds can be released.
 The Financial Aid Office will not complete its verification of aid to incoming students until after registration for the first summer of the program has been processed.

 4. Is housing available?